MaestSi/CharONT/README.md

 # CharONT

 **CharONT** is a consensus calling pipeline meant for characterizing long genomic regions from diploid organisms.
 Starting from ONT reads including a shared flanking sequence, it provides consensus sequences for the two alleles and tandem repeats annotations.
-In case you used an enrichment method different to PCR (e.g. Crispr-Cas9 or Xdrop) or performed WGS, amplicons can be extracted _in-silico_ based on known flanking sequences.
+In case you used an enrichment method different to PCR (e.g. Crispr-Cas9 or Xdrop), or performed WGS, amplicons can be extracted _in-silico_ based on known flanking sequences.
 Moreover, a preprocessing pipeline is provided, so to make the whole bioinformatic analysis from raw fast5 files to consensus sequences straightforward and simple.

 <p align="center">
   <img src="Figures/CharONT_logo.png" alt="drawing" width=450" title="CharONT_logo">